Darkseal/wp-chords/readme.txt

 = How can I disable font sizing? =

-1. Go Settings->WP Chords screen to configure the plugin.
+1. Go Settings->WP Chords Fork screen to configure the plugin.
 2. Check "Hide Font Size Changer".

 = How can I disable chord transposing? =